For detailed information on the most recent Management Engineering program and curriculum, please visit the undergraduate studies calendar.

 Students accepted to the Accelerated BASc-MASc program can take, during their 4A or 4B terms or during their undergraduate work term, as extra to degree, up to two approved Management Sciences graduate courses which could count toward their MASc degree.
 These courses will not count toward their BASc degree requirements and can only be taken with written approval of the graduate course instructor, their supervisor, the Management Sciences associate chair for undergraduate studies, and the Management Sciences associate chair for graduate studies.

-With approval of the supervisor and Management Sciences associate chair for graduate studies, work done by students during their fourth-year work term(s) under the direction of the supervisor can be included in their MASc thesis provided this work was not used for a Management Sciences 499 project.
+With approval of the supervisor and Management Sciences associate chair for graduate studies, work done by students during their fourth-year work term(s) under the direction of the supervisor can be included in their MASc thesis.
 Note: If the work is done in industry, permission from the company for the work to be published will be necessary